ken-narra/commit_ai/README.md

-# CommitAi
+# commit_ai

-Welcome to **CommitAi**, a Ruby gem designed to help developers generate meaningful one-liner commit messages automatically by analyzing staged git diffs using OpenAI's GPT models.
-This gem streamlines the commit process, ensuring that your commit messages are concise, informative, and follow best practices.
+Welcome to **commit_ai**, a Ruby gem designed to help developers generate meaningful commit messages automatically by analyzing staged git diffs using OpenAI's GPT models.
+Whether you're working with single-line or multi-line commits, CommitAi streamlines the commit process by providing concise, informative, and context-aware messages that follow best practices.
+With optional user input for change descriptions and smart minification of the git diff, this gem ensures clarity while preserving essential details in your commit messages.

 ## Installation